Ignaz von Döllinger: Vatican Council and the Munich conference

 Portrait of Döllinger, by Franz von Lenbach, 1892.

 Leading Catholic theologians advised Pius IX to declare Papal infallibility a dogma.
 There was not, however, universal consensus on the subject.
 Some bishops, while not opposed, considered its promulgation to be inopportune.
 The headquarters of the opposition was Germany, and its leader was Döllinger.
 Among his supporters were his close friends Johann Friedrich and J. N. Huber, in Bavaria.
 In the rest of Germany, Döllinger was supported by theology professors at Bonn, including the canonist Johann Friedrich von Schulte, Franz Heinrich Reusch, Joseph Langen, Joseph Hubert Reinkens, and other distinguished scholars.
 In Switzerland, Eduard Herzog and others supported the movement.

 Early in 1869, Döllinger's Letters of Janus (written in conjunction with Huber and Friedrich) began to appear.
 They were at once translated into English.
 They disparaged the Syllabus and its incompatibility with modern thought.
 They argued that the concept of papal infallibility was intellectually indefensible, although their interpretation differed from what conservatives had proposed.

 During the council, which convened on 8 December 1869, Augustin Theiner, the librarian at the Vatican, not in favor with the pope for his outspoken liberalism, kept his German friends informed of the course of the discussions.
 The Letters of Quirinus, written by Döllinger and Huber concerning the proceedings appeared in the German newspapers, and an English translation was published by Charles Rivington.
 The proceedings of the council were frequently stormy, and the opponents of the dogma of infallibility complained that they were interrupted, and that endeavours were made to put them down by clamour.
 The dogma was at length carried by an overwhelming majority, and the dissentient bishops, who – with the exception of two – had left the council before the final division, one by one submitted.

-Döllinger headed a protest by forty-four professors in the University of Munich, and gathered together a congress at Munich, which met in August 1870 and issued a declaration adverse to the Vatican decrees.
+Döllinger headed a protest by forty-four professors at the Ludwig-Maximilians-Universität München (LMU), and gathered together a congress at Munich, which met in August 1870 and issued a declaration adverse to the Vatican decrees.
 In Bavaria, where Döllinger's influence was greatest, a strong determination to resist the resolutions of the council prevailed.
 But the authority of the council was held by the archbishop of Munich to be paramount, and he called upon Döllinger to submit.
 Döllinger addressed a memorable letter to the archbishop in 1871, refusing to follow his advice.
 "As a Christian, as a theologian, as an historian, and as a citizen," he added, "I cannot accept this doctrine."